MicrosoftDocs/appcenter-docs/docs/errors/index.md

 ```

 Here the full exception (ex) is still being sent back to the App Center service, but in addition to this, a Dictionary containing additional debugging information is also being created and sent.

+### Limitations

+- You can define a maximum of 5 properties per error, anything beyond that limit will be rejected.
+- The maximum number of characters per error property key and error property value is 64 characters.